-Finally, women who have intolerable symptoms refractory to conservative therapy according to a step-down protocol described in Vol. 2 - Procedures, Section 5.4.1.4 - Step-Down Dose Management for Refractory Symptoms may need to stop their study pills.
+Finally, women with a uterus who have intolerable symptoms refractory to conservative therapy according to a step-down protocol described in Vol. 2 - Procedures, Section 5.4.1.4 - Step-Down Dose Management for Refractory Symptoms may need to stop their study medication pills.
+ERT will not be given to women with a uterus who cannot tolerate combined therapy.